 - Chair of the CPG, or nominee (Chair).

-- One other member of the CPG (if appropriate previous Group members or QAA trained staff or staff who have been trained in the University’s Educational Enhancement Process).
+- One other member of the CPG (if appropriate previous Group members or QAA trained staff or staff who have been trained as quality assurance reviewers).

 - One member of University academic staff to act as subject specialist (not previously involved in the programme under consideration).